What are Forelimb (Front Leg) Injuries in Dogs?

 What are the Common Types & Causes of Canine Forelimb Injuries?

-Forelimb injuries in dogs vary broadly in terms of severity, type, and duration.
-The anatomical structure of a dog's forelimb is relatively intricate, complete with muscles, tendons, ligaments, joints (including shoulder, elbow, and carpus joints), bones, and other connective tissues.
+Forelimb injuries in four-legged athletes vary broadly in terms of severity, type, and duration.
+The anatomical structure of your pet's forelimb is relatively intricate, complete with muscles, tendons, ligaments, joints (including shoulder, elbow, and carpus joints), bones, and other connective tissues.
 One or several of these structures can be impacted by illness or injury, including:

 - Osteochondrosis Dissecans (OCD)